gauravghatol/website/README.md

-# SSGMCE College Website Clone - MERN Stack
+# College Website Clone - MERN Stack

 A professional clone of the SSGMCE (Shri Sant Gajanan Maharaj College of Engineering) website built using the MERN stack with a clean Client-Server architecture.